Frank R. Wolf International Religious Freedom Act

-While both religious and non-religious groups have signaled approval for the 2016 amendment, it has received particular attention for specifically protecting non-theists and those who claim no religion at all.
+While both religious and non-religious groups have signaled approval for the 2016 amendment, it has received particular attention for specifically protecting nontheists and those who claim no religion at all.
 The Frank Wolf Act does not materially change the 1998 IRFA legislation, which already contained the authority to enact the 2016 provisions, but it spells out certain provisions in greater detail and specificity.

 History

 The International Religious Freedom Act of 1998 was first introduced on March 26, 1998 as S.1868 by Senator Don Nickles (R-OK), who was Majority Whip at the time.
 It was quickly cosponsored by other senators, including Senate Foreign Relations Committee Chair Jesse Helms.
 IRFA provided a far-reaching policy alternative to a previous bill, the Freedom from Religious Persecution Act, which Frank Wolf and Senator Arlen Specter (R-PA) introduced on May 27, 1997 as H.R.
 1685/S.772.
 Frank Wolf re-introduced FRPA as H.R.
 2431 on September 9, 1997.
 H.R.2431 passed the House on May 14, 1998 after multiple revisions, but was never taken up in the Senate.
 IRFA, however, passed the Senate on October 08, 1998 by a voice vote of 98-0.
 As there was no time for a conference before the end of the 105th Congress, the Senate renumbered and voted on IRFA as S.Amdt.3789 in the nature of a substitute, so that the House could vote directly on the Senate bill.
 On October 10, 1998, the House then passed IRFA in its entirety as a substitute amendment to H.R.2431, including the title of "International Religious Freedom Act."